If you want to be a better trader, you need to master trading psychology.

 - 1 What Is Trading Psychology?

-- 2.2 #2 Assume Your First Losses as a Fee of Learning
+- 4.2 #2 Assume Your First Losses as a Fee for Learning

-- 2.7 #7 Use a Stock Screener to Locate the Best Stocks
+- 4.7 #7 Use a Stock Screener to Locate Your Best Stocks to Trade

 What Is Trading Psychology?

-Trading psychology deals with the mental state and emotions of traders.
-It’s the influence of your behavior and characteristics on how you trade.
+Trading psychology deals with traders’ mental and emotional states.
+It’s all about how your behavior and mindset influence how you trade.
 It also touches on your discipline and risk-taking.

 Let’s look at two big emotions in trading:

-- Greed.
-Greed can make a trader stay a position too long just to try to wring every last cent out of it.
-It can also be a factor in taking on risky and speculative positions.
-It’s most common toward the end of bull markets when speculation runs wild among traders.
+- Greed can make a trader stay in a position too long to try to wring every last cent out of it.
+Greed can also motivate traders to take risky and speculative positions.
+It’s most common toward the end of bull markets when speculation runs wild.